November 23, 2023

 Dear Peachtree Road Family,

 Happy Thanksgiving!
-I am writing you on this Thursday morning to wish you a wonderful holiday and express my gratitude for your faithful support of the ministry of Peachtree Road.
+I am writing you on this Thursday morning to wish you a wonderful holiday and express my gratitude for your faithful support of the ministry of Peachtree Road United Methodist Church.
 As was clearly evident last Sunday, we are abundantly blessed!

-- We were blessed by the spirit-lifting arrangement of “Come, Thou Fount of Every Blessing” presented by the Chancel Choir and Doxology Youth Choir (accompanied by the Atlanta Brassworks) and the singing of the spiritual “Amen” at the close of worship
+- We were blessed by the spirit-lifting arrangement of “Come, Thou Fount of Every Blessing” offered by the Chancel Choir and Doxology (accompanied by the Atlanta Brassworks)

 - We were blessed by the delicious meal of turkey and dressing prepared by Chef Bob and the warm fellowship in Grace Hall following worship

 - We were blessed by the Jingle Jam that took place later that afternoon, helping families prepare for the upcoming season of Advent

 I hope you are planning to join us for worship this Sunday.
 This Sunday is the last of the liturgical year and ends with a celebration of the Lordship of Jesus Christ – it is “Christ the King Sunday.”
 The music promises to be uplifting as we sing two great hymns of the church (“Come, Christians, Join to Sing” and “Lead on, O King Eternal”) and hear our Chancel Choir’s offering – Noel Rawsthorne’s triumphant anthem “Christ Is Our Cornerstone.”
 I will be preaching a message entitled “He Is Lord of Every Age.”
 In preparation, I encourage you to read Revelation 1:4-8 and reflect upon what it means that “Jesus is the one who is, the one who was, and the one who is to come.”
 If you are away from Atlanta this weekend, please join us online at 8:45 am, 10:00 am, or 11:15 am, or even later in the week.